mozilla/nunjucks/docs/templating.md

 ## Builtin Filters

-Nunjucks has ported most of [jinja's filters](http://jinja.pocoo.org/docs/dev/templates/#builtin-filters), and has a few of its own.
+Nunjucks has ported most of [jinja's filters](http://jinja.pocoo.org/docs/dev/templates/#builtin-filters), and has a few of its own:

 ### default(value, default, [boolean])